 What better way to make your no-grass yard stand out than by adding a water feature?
 From building a backyard pond to constructing a DIY waterfall, water features are a great landscaping project to add style and personalization to your no-grass yard.
 Consider adding a small pool to organically fill your yard’s open area and enhance curb appeal.
 Create your own private oasis for relaxation and meditation by adding an idyllic water fountain.
 Although large garden water features often require upkeep, some are equipped with a handy water recycling system and boast a low-maintenance design.

 Need a place to store equipment while landscaping your no-grass yard?
 Extra Space Storage has convenient self storage facilities throughout the nation that can help.
-Find a storage unit near you!
+Find secure storage near you!